asbhogal/Cryptocurrency-Prices/README.md

 A live cryptocurrency price which uses CoinGecko's API and .fetch() to return a list of 5 cryptocurrency units and their current value in USD.
 The interface also features a light/dark mode toggle and saves user preferences via local storage.
 This repo is currently under development.

 <strong>Features</strong>
- - Live price list using .fetch and Coin Gecko API
+ - Live price list via Coin Gecko API using .fetch()
  - Light & dark mode toggle
  - User color scheme saved in local storage
  - Modern, stylish theme